marialarsson/mokumeproject/README.md

 # The Mokume Dataset and Inverse Modeling of Solid Wood Textures

 This repository is associated with the journal paper "The Mokume Dataset and Inverse Modeling of Solid Wood Textures" presented at SIGGRAPH 2025 ([PDF](https://www.ma-la.com/mokume/preprint_paper.pdf), [DOI](https://doi.org/10.1145/3730874)).
-The full dataset and outputs are hosted at Zenodo - INSERT LINK.
+The full dataset and outputs are hosted elsewhere (**INSERT LINK**).
 The code is hosted in this repository.

 ![Teaser image.](README_IMGS/teaser.jpg)